DIRECTOR . ACTOR . MODEL . THEATRE ARTIST

 Photo: Dahlia Katz

-Sare Thorpe (They/Them & She/Her) is an award-winning theatre artist and performer based in Toronto, and one of the founding members of the independent theatre collective Soup Can Theatre.
+Sare Thorpe (They/Them) is an award-winning theatre artist and performer based in Toronto, and one of the founding members of the independent theatre collective Soup Can Theatre.

 After seeing the Toronto production of The Phantom of the Opera as a child, Sare was inspired to enter the world of the performing arts, taking acting, dancing, and singing lessons, and becoming heavily involved in their high school drama program and local community theatres.
 Sare was accepted into the Theatre program at York University, where they trained in acting, writing, production, and theatre history, with an emphasis on collective creation and devised theatre.
 Sare received their Bachelor of Arts Degree with Honours and was awarded the Mira Friedlander Award for their achievements in theatre writing, criticism, world, and Canadian theatre studies.
 Following graduation, they were cast in the world premiere production of Thomson Highway's Pimooteewin (The Journey), the first opera written in Cree, produced by Soundstreams Canada and directed by Michael Greyeyes.